seith-miller/CentaurPack/README.md

-# Flatpack
+# CentaurPack

-Flatpack is a command-line tool for packing and unpacking directory structures into single files.
+CentaurPack is a command-line tool for packing and unpacking directory structures into single files.
 It's designed to make sharing code and project structures easier.

 ## Features
 - Pack entire directory structures into a single file
-- Unpack Flatpack files back into their original directory structure
+- Unpack CentaurPack files back into their original directory structure
 - Preserve file contents and directory hierarchy
 - Simple command-line interface